passcod/zarc/SPEC.md

 _Integer._ **Optional.**

 If this frame was added by another version than current, this is the index of that version.
+This value MAY be `0` to mean the current version instead of being omitted.

 ## Zarc EOF Trailer